MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 1. Enter **Offer ID** and **Offer alias**.

    > [!NOTE]
-   > If you're creating an offer for testing purpose, add the text **-ISVPILOT** to the end of your offer alias.
-This indicates the certification team that the offer is for testing purposes.
-Microsoft delete offers with **-ISVPILOT** periodically.
-So, don't use this tag for reasons other than testing the license management capability.
+   > If you're creating an offer for testing purpose, append the text **-ISVPILOT** to the end of your offer alias.
+This informs the certification team that the offer is for testing purposes.
+Microsoft periodically delete offers with **-ISVPILOT**.
+Therefore, refrain from using this tag for reasons other than testing the license management capability.

    :::image type="content" source="~/assets/images/first-party-license-mgt/saas.png" alt-text="The screenshots shows how to enter Offer ID and Offer alias in the Partner Center.":::